Registrar of Voters

 Nevada's Effective Absentee System for Elections

-Nevada’s Effective Absentee System for Elections, or EASE, is an online application that was designed to support the needs of our "covered voters".
+Nevada’s Effective Absentee System for Elections, or EASE, is an online application designed to support the needs of covered voters.
 EASE is available to active duty members of the United States Armed Forces, their spouses and dependents, Nevada voters who are outside of the country, Nevada residents with a disability and tribal voters who live on a colony or reservation in Nevada.

 The system will be available for all state, county, and municipal elections no less than 46 days before Election Day and can be accessed at NVEASE.gov.

-Without any additional state funding, the Secretary of State’s office developed the system with a grant from the Department of Defense's Federal Voting Assistance Program (FVAP), which was used to design and develop an application available for use beginning with the 2014 general election.
+Without additional state funding, the Secretary of State’s office developed the system with a grant from the Department of Defense’s Federal Voting Assistance Program (FVAP), which was used to design and develop an application available beginning with the 2014 general election.

 EASE Features:

-- Nevada law authorizes "covered voters" to use digital or electronic signatures to sign applications to register to vote; applications for military-overseas ballots; and military-overseas ballots.
-Previously, military and other Nevadans covered by the Uniformed and Overseas Citizens Absentee Voting Act (UOCAVA) were required to submit their EASE packet by mail or they needed a printer and a scanner to receive and return a ballot via email.
+• Nevada law authorizes covered voters to use digital or electronic signatures to sign applications to register to vote; applications for military-overseas ballots; and military-overseas ballots.
+Previously, UOCAVA voters were required to submit their EASE packet by mail or needed a printer and scanner to receive and return a ballot via email.

-- EASE retrieves the electronic image of the voter’s signature already on file with their county clerk or registrar or from the Nevada Department of Motor Vehicles so it can be used by the voter to register to vote, fill out their EASE packet, and then facilitate the return of their EASE packet.
+• EASE retrieves the electronic image of the voter’s signature already on file with their county clerk or registrar or from the Nevada Department of Motor Vehicles so it can be used by the voter to register to vote, complete their EASE packet, and facilitate return of their EASE packet.

-- After an EASE voter marks his or her EASE packet, the system applies the voter’s electronic signature and generates a cover sheet with the necessary declarations, affirmations and information to allow the counties to process and count the voter's EASE packet.
+• After an EASE voter marks the EASE packet, the system applies the voter’s electronic signature and generates a cover sheet with the necessary declarations, affirmations and information to allow counties to process and count the voter’s EASE packet.

-- EASE Demonstration - Those interested in seeing how EASE works can view this demonstration.
-The demonstration is a PDF of the screens an eligible registered Nevada voter will see while using EASE.
+• EASE Demonstration – View a PDF demonstration showing the screens an eligible registered Nevada voter will see while using EASE.

 Federal Voting Assistance Program